Fairview Park, South Australia

 Fairview Park is a north-eastern suburb of Adelaide, South Australia within the City of Tea Tree Gully.
 It is at the base of the Adelaide Hills.

 Attractions

-The suburb contains a golf course on its southern boundary.
+The suburb contains a large golf course on its southern boundary.

 There are also commercial interests in the suburb, including a hotel, supermarket and range of businesses along Hancock Road.

 Transport

-The following bus routes in Adelaide travel to Fairview Park through the O-Bahn Busway: 541, 541G, 542, 542X and the J3.
+The following bus routes in Adelaide travel to Fairview Park through the O-Bahn Busway: 541, 541G, 542 and the 542X.